Sarva Shiksha Abhiyan: Funds

 Its initial outlay was ₹7,000 crore and in 2011–12, the Government of India allocated ₹21000 crore for this project, 40 percent increase of the previous year.
 Many persons and trust have also contributed and as the program became more popular fund also grew.

 Features

 Sarva Shiksha Abhiyan (SSA) is a programme for Universal Elementary Education.
 This program is also an attempt to provide an opportunity for improving human capabilities to all children through the provision of community-owned quality education in a mission mode.
 It is a response to the demand for quality basic education all over the country.
-"School Chalein Hum" Poem was written by Mehboob to promote the Sarva Shiksha Abhiyan (SSA) programme.
+The iconic "School Chalein Hum" anthem was written by the lyricist Mehboob Kotwal (often credited simply as Mehboob) to promote the Sarva Shiksha Abhiyan (SSA) programme.
+The song was composed by the musical trio Shankar-Ehsaan-Loy and sung by Shaan.
+It originally served as the promotional anthem for the Government of India's Sarva Shiksha Abhiyan (Education for All) campaign, which was produced by Bharatbala Productions.